how to pre-poo 4c hair

 Once 30 minutes pass, you can now go ahead with your regular wash day routine and apply your shampoo products.

-Just like with co-washing, the pre-poo method is an optional step that does not require specific products.
-This means you can use your favorite conditioner, your favorite oil, or any other product you use in your hair care regimen.
+Because just like with co-washing, the pre-poo method is an optional step where you can’t choose from a multitude of store-bought hair products as well as DIY recipes.
+This means you can use your favorite conditioner, your favorite oil, or any other 4c hair product that best caters to the texture of your hair.

 Aloe Vera Gel

 While I yet need to try it myself, I’ve seen many black women online that use hair butter to pre-poo 4c hair.
-Shea butter and mango butter are a great source of nutrients for 4c hair types.
+Shea butter and mango butter are great sources of nutrients for all hair textures.
 They help strengthen the hair follicles and hair shaft, leading to less breakage and more hair growth.
+As you may know, I use Shea butter as part of the L.O.C. method and love it because it protects my very brittle hair.